hivsuper/learning-journey/springboot-demo/README.md

 *web*
 + Test web application base on spring-boot.

-*web-multiple-datasources*
+*web-non-xa*
 + Test web application base on spring-boot with multiple datasources.

+*web-xa*
++ Test web application base on spring-boot with multiple datasources and XA transactions.